jlampel/voronoi_scatter/docs/01_scattering.md

 **Layered Alpha** is the fastest way to get textures to overlap.
 It simply creates an Interspersed Alpha scatter node for each texture or texture set and chains them all together inside one parent scatter node.
 This creates a layering effect where the first texture set gets overlapped by the second, which gets overlapped by the third, and so on.

 **Overlapping Alpha** enables textures to actually overlap their immediate neighbors.
 This allows for great looking results and appears much more randomized than Layered Alpha because the same texture set will not always be on top and the distribution is much more controllable, but it comes at the cost of shader compilation time since each image setup is duplicated eight times in order for each surrounding cell to be checked.
 This method works best when leaving the Random Cell Shape at 0 and increasing the Random Location instead.
 Also, Cycles has a hard texture limit, so it is not recommended to use this option with more than four images.
-If you can, try using the Stacked option instead.
+If you can, try using the Layered Alpha option instead.

 ## Pixel Interpolation